NYPL/cantaloupe/README.md

 ## Using

-TODO: LOOK INTO MOVING NAME TO ENVIRONMENT VARIABLE

-This branch looks for source images in the S3 bucket named `cantaloupe-poc` in the `nypl-sandbox` account.
+This branch looks for source images in the S3 bucket named set by the `SOURCE_S3_BUCKET_NAME` environment variable.
 The key and secret can be found in parameter store, see [.env.example](./.env.example) for the parameter store key.

+### Caching

+Locally, source and derivative images are cached in `./cantaloupe-4.0.2/cache` which is mounted into the container, thanks to [docker-compose.yml](./docker-compose.yml).

+In the container, that is the directory `/usr/src/cantaloupe/cache` in both production and locally.

+#### Clustered Caching

+Our first, naive implementation will have each container have its own cache but I could see us mounting the cache directory from the host machine into the multiple containers so they can share it.

 ## Git Workflow